DanGillette25/class-exercise-2/README.md

   ## Description

-  Quickly and conveniently auto-generate readmes for the apps that you create
+  This app makes for an easy way to auto-generate readmes for the apps you create

   ## License

-  BSD 3
+  Apache 2.0

   ## Installation

-  You will need npm inquirer to run this app
+  You need to install npm inquirer for this app to work

   ## Usage

-  Run index.js in your terminal
+  Simply run index.js from your terminal and answer the prompts.

-  ## License

   ## Contribution

-  Feel free to go to the repo and modify the code as you see fit
+  Feel free to check out the repo and make whatever changes you'd like.

   ## Testing